BrentFarris/TheLastValkyrie/docs/gameboy-breakpoints-and-debug-messages-in-no$gmb.md

 ---
-title: Gameboy breakpoints and debug messages in NO$GMB
+title: Game Boy breakpoints and debug messages in NO$GMB
-description: Quick tip on how to do debug messages and breakpoints in NO$GMB Gameboy emulator and debugger using RGBDS
+description: Quick tip on how to do debug messages and breakpoints in NO$GMB Game Boy emulator and debugger using RGBDS
-tags: gameboy no$gmb debug-messages breakpoints
+tags: gameboy game-boy no$gmb debug-messages breakpoints
 image: https://i.imgur.com/0NiEvZu.png
 ---